Center for Innovation and Applied Technology

-CIAT's Laboratory for Energy Reclamation and Innovation [LERI] was established in 2006 at the Cooper Union for the Advancement of Science and Art, Albert Nerken School of Engineering, LERI is a research and teaching venue for addressing current energy problems.
+The CIAT Laboratory for Energy Reclamation and Innovation [LERI] was established in 2006.
+Located at the Albert Nerken School of Engineering, LERI is a research and teaching venue for addressing current energy problems.
 The Laboratory aims to address inefficiencies in energy uses through design and innovation, particularly by utilizing discarded waste energy found in almost every system..
 LERI specializes in micro-green energy solutions and new uses for existing energy resources.

 For more information about CIAT or LERI contact